KyloIO/kylo-docs/installation/EMR5.15PersistentClusterWithEdgeNode.rst

 ..

- 8. Import the S3 Ingest Template
+7. Import the S3 Ingest Template

-     Make sure to install the version of the S3 ingest template that matches the your Kylo version.
+     Make sure to install the version of the S3 ingest template that matches your Kylo version.
 Be careful not to download it from the master branch in Github since the template may have changed.
 The template "s3_data_ingest.template.zip" is located in the /opt/kylo/setup/data/templates/nifi-1.0 folder.
 You will need to copy it to your local box to upload it via the browser

-     8.1 In Kylo go to the Admin --> Templates page and click the plus icon
+     7.1 In Kylo go to the Admin --> Templates page and click the plus icon

     |import_template_start_image|

-     8.2 Choose "Import from a File"
+     7.2 Choose "Import from a File"

-     8.3 Choose the file and select "Import the Reusable Template"
+     7.3 Choose the file and select "Import the Reusable Template"

     |import_template_upload_image|

-     8.4 Click "Import Template"
+     7.4 Click "Import Template"

- 9. Add the AWS credentials to the Controller Services
+8. Add the AWS credentials to the Controller Services

  Disable and edit the AWSCredentialsProviderControllerService created when importing the S3 ingest template.
 Set the value for both the "Access Key" field and "Secret Key" field.
 Re-enable the controller service.